-Under the Proposed Action, Design Features (Section 2.2.1.5) will be in place to prevent helicopter trapping during the seasonal buffer between March 1 - August 31, preventing the disturbance of occupied nest sites.
-Bait and water trapping near riparian resources, is the one primary constituent element in MSO designated critical habitat which may be affected by the burro gather, by temporarily displacing prey species, which MSO forage upon.
-Impacts from bait and water trapping on MSO habitat will be short term and will not occur within 0.5 miles of an occupied nest or PAC site between March 1 - August 31.
+Under the Proposed Action, Design Features (Section 2.2.1.5) will be in place preventing helicopter trapping during the seasonal buffer between March 1 - August 31, thereby preventing the disturbance of occupied nest sites.
+Bait and water trapping may occur near riparian resources, which are the one primary constituent element in MSO designated critical habitat that may be affected by the burro gather due to temporarily displacing prey species that MSO forage upon.
+Impacts from bait and water trapping on MSO habitat will be short term, while the bait trapping is occurring, and will not occur within 0.5 miles of an occupied nest or PAC site between March 1 - August 31.

 Long term, the Proposed Action would reduce utilization of forage species, resulting in greater seed production, which MSO prey species forage on, ultimately benefiting MSO.
-Less utilization of water resources, by burros, will also benefit both MSO and their prey.
+Less utilization of water resources by burros will also benefit both MSO and their prey.